motiondeveloper/eBox/README.md

 You can animate each of the box properties with the expression animation tool, **[`eKeys 🔑`](https://github.com/motiondeveloper/ekeys)**.

-> ⚠️ **eBox is still under heavy development!**
->
-> It's not recommended that you start using eBox in production yet as it's still broken and buggy 🐛.

 ## Contents <!-- omit in toc -->

 - [Usage](#Usage)